Differences with OpenAI Gym¶

 for machine learning, but really to solve combinatorial optimization problems more

-If different data or tweaking the control task delivers better performances, it is an improvement!
+If different data or tweaking the control task delivers better performance, it is an improvement!

 This is why Ecole let users change the environment reward and observation using